colbyfayock/colbyfayock.com/src/_posts/learn-next-js-in-10-tweets.md

 It couples a great dev experience with an opinionated feature set to make it easy to spin up new performant, dynamic web apps

-It's used by many high-profile teams like @hulu, @apple, @Nike, and more
+It's used by many high-profile teams like Hulu, Apple, Nike, and more

 <https://nextjs.org/>